Reclining Hero Pose - Saddle Pose -Supta Virasana

-- You should feel a stretch in the mid point of your thigh muscle (quadriceps) rather than your knees.
+- You should feel a stretch in the midpoint of your thigh muscle (quadriceps) rather than the attachment points of the muscle at your knees.

 - If your back is on the mat you can bring your arms alongside the ears, out to the sides or place your hands on your belly.

 - Try to come out of the pose the way you came into it - mindfully.
 Engage your abdominal muscles as you inhale, pushing your hands or elbows to the mat to lift back up to Virasana.

 - Start slowly by just leaning back onto your hands.
 This can be enough to feel the stretch in the tops of the thighs.

 - If you feel too much stretch in your quadriceps by leaning back on your hands, you could also try placing the palms of your hands on some (steady) blocks.

 - Use your exhalation to help you soften more into the pose, walking the hands back further or coming onto the forearms.

 - If you get stuck coming out of the pose roll onto one side and extend your legs out.